-If you are interested in purchasing a parking space or have any questions regarding the paid lot, please contact the Wittenberg Police/Security Department at (937) 327 - 7307.
-Registration for a space in the reserved parking lot cannot be done through My Witt.
-It must be done in person at the Police & Security Department.
+If you are interested in purchasing a parking space you may do so online or by visiting the Police & Security Department in the Recitation Annex.
+If you have any questions regarding the reserved lot, please contact the Wittenberg Police/Security Department at (937) 327 - 7307.

 To preserve green space and maintain the special sense of community that a walking campus offers, parking is limited.
 During the past few years, we've increased the number of parking lots and spaces.
 Still, there simply are not enough spaces for the number of vehicles that come to campus.

 The allocation and designation of campus parking has been carefully considered to best meet the diverse needs of the Wittenberg community and its visitors.